"Toyota chief apologizes for global recalls," read a headline in the Associated Press and everywhere in the US. [Feb. 5, 2010]

 The challenges your business faces today are different from even three years ago.
 Shouldn’t your response change, too?

 The QFD Belt program goes through rigorous reviews at least twice a year, to assure the materials and teaching methods reflect today’s best practice and global business trends.
 The benefit to those who attend our QFD Belt Courses is the cutting-edge QFD knowledge and application technology that we share from this continuous improvement and research.
 In fact, Dr. Akao even recommends to the Japanese that they take the QFD Green Belt® course.
-Our courses also include Modern QFD templates for these new tools and math, as well as a basic AHP and House of Quality templates.
+These courses also include Modern QFD templates for these new tools and math, as well as a basic AHP and modernized House of Quality templates.